What Is The Nesting Instinct And Why Is It Important

 Nesting has no concrete definition but generally speaking it’s characterised by an overwhelming urge to prepare your environment for your new baby.
 Some parents-to-be report waking up one day feeling energetic and eager to reorganise the home, thoroughly scrub the kitchen, or decorate bubs’ nursery.

 Research suggests nesting may be an evolutionary biproduct, rooted in creating a protective environment for mum and her unborn baby (4).
-After all, at its core nesting is about taking control of your surrounds.
+After all, at its core nesting is about taking control of your surroundings.
 This may also involve deciding where you would like to give birth and who will be welcome in the birthing environment.

 Nesting is rather a reminder of our primal connections and desire to connect with our child before it is even born (2).